-This is a resource hub to support you in conducting tutorial sessions for Common Core courses, generously provided by our community of teachers and advisors.
+‘Tutor’ is a broad and inclusive term that may refer to teaching assistants, demonstrators, lecturers, professorial staff, and other academics that teach small-class room environments.
+Tutors lead tutorials, workshops, practical and laboratory sessions, study session, and other smaller group teaching and learning contexts.
+Our resource hub contains information designed to support you in conducting tutorial sessions for Common Core courses, generously provided by our community of teachers and advisors.
 Whether face-to-face or online, tutorials are a critical opportunity to work closely with students and understand their progress in learning.
 We have included some useful teaching tips, tools, and case studies of best practices to help you effectively plan and conduct your tutorials.

-If you are a new tutor or teaching assistant to Common Core, it’s important to understand the expectations of your role and responsibilities.
+If you are new to tutoring at the Common Core, it’s important to understand the expectations of your role and responsibilities.
 The following video is a sharing by Common Core teachers, many of whom are past tutors.
-Listen to what they expect their tutors and teaching assistants to do.
+Listen to what they expect their tutors to do.

 Basic Tutorial Teaching Tips